-Exploding bonbons first appear in the Harry Potter series in Chapter 10, The Marauder's Map, in Harry Potter and the Prisoner of Azkaban.
+Exploding bonbons first appear in the Harry Potter series in Harry Potter and the Prisoner of Azkaban.
 Harry sneaks into Hogsmeade under his invisibility cloak and finds himself in the Honeydukes candy shop, with shelves loaded with every wizarding candy imaginable.

-I love these bonbons because they require just four simple ingredients and less than half an hour to make.
-And if you know me, I've dedicated the past four years developing foolproof recipes for beginner home bakers.
-And this is a treat that you can't get wrong.
-Everyone will be asking for more!
+I love these bonbons because they require just four simple ingredients and less than 30 minutes to make.
+This is a foolproof treat that will have everyone asking for more!

-- Nut or seed butter - Feel free to use any kind of creamy nut or seed butter.
-I made this batch with sunflower butter and it turned out delicious and nut-free!
+- Peanut butter - Feel free to use any kind of creamy nut or seed butter.
+I tested these bonbons with peanut butter and sunflower butter, and both batches turned out delicious.

 - Powdered sugar - This sweetens and lightens the filling so it's not too dense.